-Heart disease is a variety of issues that can affect your heart.
-When your heart isn’t working well, it has trouble sending enough blood, oxygen, and nutrients to your body.
-In a way, your heart delivers the fuel that keeps your body’s systems running.
-If there’s a problem with providing that fuel, it affects everything your body’s systems do.
 Heart disease is the leading cause of death for both men and women.
 This is the case worldwide.
 More than half of all people who die due to heart disease are men.
 Sometimes, heart disease may be “silent” and not diagnosed until a person experiences signs or symptoms of a heart attack, heart failure, or arrhythmia.
 When these events happen, symptoms may include chest pain or discomfort, upper back or neck pain, indigestion, heartburn, nausea or vomiting, extreme fatigue, upper body discomfort, dizziness, and shortness of breath.
+Seeking prompt medical attention if you experience any of these symptoms is crucial.

-When you use the projector, click on your treatment color, and a large image of it will appear.
+When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 An abdominal aortic aneurysm is an abnormal enlargement or bulging of the aorta (the main large artery that carries blood away from the heart) in the portion of the aorta located within the abdominal cavity.